TaiwoEnoch/Todo_List/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to appreciate Microverse for opportunity and privilege for creating such a platform to produce and build strong, problem solving top world best developers.
+I would like to thank Microverse for the opportunity and privilege of creating such a platform to produce and build strong, problem-solving top-world developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>